Trails & Maps

 MODERATE, 12.3 km

-The newly created Kal Crystal Waters Trail offers walkers and cyclists a scenic route from Okanagan College to Lake Country.
+The Kal Crystal Waters Trail offers walkers and cyclists a scenic route from Okanagan College to Lake Country.
 Dogs allowed on leash.

 The north end of the trail starts at the Greater Vernon Athletics Park, traversing south through Okanagan College land to Varsity Drive.
 Continuing south, the trail transfers on road, along Lakeview Drive with a steep climb up to the Kal Lake Lookout.
 From there continue along Kalamalka Lakeview Drive (old Highway 97) to the Kekuli Bay Provincial Park gate entrance.